“My ear hurts but I have gone to the doctor several times begging for an antibiotic and he keeps telling me that my ear looks fine!”

 What is Temporal Tendonitis?

-Temporal Tendonitis is a craniofacial pain disorder affecting the temporal tendon.
-The temporal tendon is a tendon that connects your temporalis muscle (muscle on the side of your head and near your temple area) with your lower jaw on the coronoid process.
+Temporal tendonitis is a craniofacial pain disorder which results in the inflammation of the temporal tendon which connects the temporalis muscle on the side of the head to the mandible, or lower jaw, on the coronoid process.

 What Causes Temporal Tendonitis?